 A few years later I was working as a support person in an inner city school with struggling readers and kindergarten classes.
 I visited classrooms to observe and help, but also pulled groups of kids out to work with in my room.
 Because the school population was at risk in many ways, it was my experience in that school that first convinced me that the strategies I’d been working on would truly work with children who might otherwise fail to learn to read.

-1. STICK TO THE FAMILIAR: Always relate every piece of learning to something familiar to the child.
+1. Stick with the familiar: Always relate every piece of learning to something familiar to the child.
 For example, if you are teaching letter sounds, you can find an unlimited amount of illustrated alphabets out there.
 But the illustration is not going to help your child unless the visual is the same shape as the letter.
 Some alphabets use a fish to illustrate the F because FISH starts with the F sound.

 But look at the shape of this creature.
 Is there anything about it that would remind a child of the F and what it looks like?
 I doubt it.
 What if, instead, you used a FLAG to illustrate the F?

-3. USE STYLIZED WORDS: Always start with a stylized word.
+3. Use stylized words: Always start with a stylized word.
 The aid that helped my students and those of many others recognize words on sight and quit trying to sound out every word they came to was SnapWords®.
-Face it, the debate about learning high frequency words rages on.
+The debate about learning high-frequency words rages on.
 Some protest that learning sight words is a crutch.
 They say that once children are reading material more advanced than the Dolch sight words, or other sight word lists such as Fountas and Pinnell or Fry, they will suddenly hit a wall and not be able to read any longer.

 But this has not been my experience at all.
 What I found when teaching my students using SnapWords® was that this practice just jump-started the reading process.
 Once kids had the bulk of the words they would encounter in reading under their belt, they could recognize them on sight, and they didn’t have much trouble learning the sound spellings contained in those words.
 They were then able to apply that knowledge across the board to new, more advanced words.
 I found that getting them started and successful was the key to future success.